 This is the fraternal twin of the full tang.
-Rather than the handle added via screw, the encapsulated has the handle molded around the tang.
+Rather than the handle added via a screw, the encapsulated knife has the handle molded around the tang.

 This design limits the handle design, but the offset is that they are generally rubberized, increasing comfort and decreasing slippage.

-There are several types of partial tangs, but since they’re all basically the same thing we’ve listed them below:
+There are several types of partial tangs, but since they’re all basically the same thing I’ve listed them below:

 Blade Edge: Which Style is Best for Survival Situations?